sezn/Movies/README.md

 ## Features
 # Home
 * Display lists of Movies
-* API is paginated, so will use a DataSource
+* API is paginated, so will use a DataSource for the Header

 # Detail
 Display Details of a Movie